memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 In this blog post I attempt (!) to give the simplest explanation of slotted e-graphs that I can come up with.
 For that we'll start in Chapter I with some simplifying assumptions, and generalize the system to general slotted e-graphs in Chapters II and III.

-# Chapter 1 - From E-Graph to Slotted E-Graph
+# Chapter I - From E-Graph to Slotted E-Graph
 First, what is an e-graph?
 An e-graph stores a bunch of terms and equations among them, by grouping equivalent terms into equivalence classes ("e-classes").
 For example, we might represent the equal terms `-(x-y) = (y-x)` as follows: